taichi-dev/taichi/README.md

  - (Oct 7, 2019) I have released **experimental** python **3.6** wheels on Linux (tested on Ubuntu 16.04/18.04) for those who are eager to try without building from source.
 More stable releases are coming in a few days.
 To install them:

 Notes:
-   - You still need to clone this repo for demo scripts under `examples/diffmpm`.
+   - You still need to clone this repo for demo scripts under `examples`.
 You *do not* need to execute `install.py`.
-   After installation using `pip` you can simply go to `examples/diffmpm` and execute, e.g., `python3 mass_spring.py 3 train.py`.
+   After installation using `pip` you can simply go to `examples` and execute, e.g., `python3 mpm.py`.
    - Make sure you have `clang-7`.
 On Ubuntu 18.04 you can install it with `sudo apt-get install clang-7`.
 See [here](https://askubuntu.com/questions/1113974/using-c17-with-clang-on-ubuntu-16-04) for installing `clang-7` on Ubuntu 16.04.
    - Make sure you clear your legacy Taichi installation (if applicable) by cleaning the environment variables (delete `TAICHI_REPO_DIR`, and remove legacy taichi from `PYTHONPATH`) in your `.bashrc` or `.zshrc`.
 Or you can simply do this in your shell to temporarily clear them:
    ```